 Reducing carbon pollution for all of Creation.
 Lowering bills for our neighbors in need.

-Help Families Prepare Their Homes for Winter
+Help Households Prepare Their Homes for Winter

 Volunteers in Centre County are cooperating to weatherize homes of low-income families.
 October has been designated Weatherization Month in State College, but our work continues throughout the year.
 This resource page is maintained by the Weatherization First coordinator and has the most up to date forms (for volunteers, residents, and landlords).
 While you’re there, you can read the expanded Weatherization First mission statement and action plan.